Graph immersions with parallel cubic form: Graph immersions

 \begin{lemma} Assume the notations of Definition \ref{def_prod}.
-If the graph immersions $f_1,\dots,f_r$ are non-degenerate, then $f$ will also be non-degenerate.
-If $f_1,\dots,f_r$ are improper affine hyperspheres, then $f$ will also be an improper affine hypersphere.
-If $f_1,\dots,f_r$ have parallel cubic form, then $f$ will also have parallel cubic form. \end{lemma}
+If the graph immersions $f_1,\dots,f_r$ are non-degenerate, then $f$ is non-degenerate.
+If $f_1,\dots,f_r$ are improper affine hyperspheres, then $f$ is an improper affine hypersphere.
+If $f_1,\dots,f_r$ have parallel cubic form, then $f$ has parallel cubic form. \end{lemma}

 \begin{proof} The mixed derivatives $\frac{\partial^2F}{\partial x_k\partial x_l}$, $k \not= l$, are identically zero, and hence all derivatives of $F$ will be block-diagonal, with the corresponding derivatives of $F_k$ in the diagonal blocks.
 In particular, we have $\det F'' = \prod_{k=1}^r \det F_k''$.
 Hence $\det F_k'' \not= 0$ implies $\det F'' \not= 0$, which yields the first assertion of the lemma.
 The conditions $\det F_k'' = \pm1$ imply $\det F'' = \pm1$, which by Lemma \ref{IAHS} yields the second assertion of the lemma.
 The third assertion follows from Corollary \ref{surface_chars} and the block-diagonal structure of the tensors $F^{,\rho\sigma},F_{,\alpha\beta\gamma},F_{,\alpha\beta\gamma\delta}$. \end{proof}